 Robert is also an active hardware hacker, creating art projects for Burning Man and Nowhere.
 He is the co-founder of Party Robotics where he co-created Bartendro the open source cocktail robot.

 Michael is the senior developer for MusicBrainz, residing in his hometown of Chicago.
 He heard about MusicBrainz when he was still in grammar school, started editing in high school as his music collection got unwieldy, and participated in three GSoC projects during college.
 In his copious free time he enjoys going to concerts, making music no one will ever hear, binge-watching old TV shows, and being the best drummer in the world on Rock Band 4.

 Hired in the fall of 2015 as the MetaBrainz Community Manager, Freso is in charge of most of the public communication channels (IRC, forums, blog, etc.) and various community projects (like the Google Code-in).
 He has been a MusicBrainz contributor since 2006 and an open source enthusiast for even longer.

 On the rare occasions that he is not found in front of a monitor of some sort, Freso can be found playing music or (far more commonly) dancing to it.
 He has even taught some dance classes and workshops in b-boying!

-He lives in Tartu, Estonia.
+Originally from Spain, he now lives in Tartu, Estonia.